theserverlessway/aws-baseline/README.md

 # Account Setup

 This repository contains the general Account Setup for the Organisation that can be used in other orgs as well.
-It contains several folders with CloudFormation stacks for different parts of the Org.
+It contains several folders with CloudFormation stacks and stack-sets for different parts of the Org.
 If you want to use it yourself simply clone or fork it, make appropriate changes to your config files and watch out for additional changes in the future.

-* main-account: CloudFormation stack to set up the main organisation account
-* basic: PasswordPolicy, CloudTrail and Config setup
-* sub-accounts: CloudFormation stack to deploy into sub-accounts to enable users in the main account to log into sub-accounts
-* vpc: VPC stack that has to be deployed into every sub-account region that should be used
+The `main-account` folder contains a CloudFormation stack that should be deployed first into your main account.
+It will set up roles and users (if so configured) and defaults for password policy and other settings.

+The `stack-sets` folder contains various stack-sets that should be created in your main account and then deployed into your member accounts.

 Various stacks (e.g. basic and vpc) are based on the wonderful [Widdix Templates](http://templates.cloudonaut.io/en/stable/).
 Check them out they do an amazing job there!